magdalenapaluch/countries/README.md

-# List the Countries by continent
+# List the Countries by Continent

-Simple app for listing countries by continent created with Create React App, using styled components, graphQL, Apollo Client, React Router and Typescript.
+Simple app for listing countries by continent created with Create React App, using:
+* Typescript
+* React Router
+* graphQL
+* Apollo Client
+* styled components

 ## Available Scripts